elixir-lang/elixir/README.md

     Invoking `method` not allowed on the `builtin` object.
 Built-in objects are all objects that maps directly to Erlang ones, they are: String, Integer, Float, Tuple, List, OrderedDict and so forth.
 A few operations like `mixin`, `proto` and copy are not allowed on built-in objects;

-*   `{ 'objectdefined, name }`
+*   `{ 'objectdefined, {name,file,line} }`

-    An object with `name` was already defined.
+    An object with `name` was already defined on `file` at `line`.
 This is a common error to appear during compilation time as the following valid Ruby pattern is not valid in Elixir:

         module Foo
           module Bar